maybebyte/anthesis/how-to-find-the-best-software-for-you.md

-- Are best practices and standards in the industry generally present (tests, linters and static analysis tools, continuous integration and continuous deployment, conventional commits, semantic versioning, etc)?
+- Are best practices and standards in the industry generally present (tests, linters and static analysis tools, continuous integration and continuous delivery, conventional commits, semantic versioning, etc)?

 - When was the project first started?
 Repositories that have been active for a while may be more likely to stick around.